TheNatriX/lognotify/README.md

 To Build
 ========

-Just type `make' to build LOGNOTIFY.
+Just type 'make' or 'make debug' to build LOGNOTIFY.
-If you want to clean up shared objects and LOGNOTIFY binary from the current directory, type `make clean'
+If you want to clean up shared objects and LOGNOTIFY binary from the current directory, type 'make clean'